astranome/stm32basic/README.md

 LOAD "NQUEENS"
 ```

-NQUEENS.BAS is a progam used for Calculator Speed [Benchmark](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/articles.cgi?read=700) using the N-Queens Problem.
+NQUEENS.BAS is a progam used for Calculator Speed [Benchmark](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/articles.cgi?read=700) (so called N-Queens Problem).
 The stm32basic is quite fast for measuring it visually with just one loop.
 It is better to run e.g. 100 lops and then divide the time by 100.
 One can modify the code on NQUEENS.BAS as following:
 ```
 45 <press Enter> <- delete line 45 DIM A(9)
 12 DIM A(9)
 15 FOR X=0 to 100
-205 NEXT
+205 NEXT X
 ```
 Running of such modified program takes about 69 sec on my system, it gives 0.69 sec.
 In the above Benchmark list the stm32basic comes between those models:
 ```